joshburnsxyz/inert/README.md

 ```

 If you require a Self signed SSL certificate for testing purposes you can use `make ssl_keys` to generate a `cert.pem`
-and `key.pem` file that will allow you to run the server in SSL mode like so...
+and `key.pem` file (You can also obtain these via letsencrypt / certbot for production usage) that will allow you to run the server in SSL mode like so...

 ```
 $ inert --ssl -c ./cert.pem -k ./key.pem -d ./my_static_dir